njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 >"DAX's platform digitizes and records the conversation between the clinician and patient and the data is used to create clinical notes, diaries, and EHRs.
 From there, Nuance's AI learns with each patient encounter."
 (Dignan, ZDNET)

 *"Restoring the Joy of Practicing Medicine"*, Nuance [Dragon Ambient eXperience (DAX)](https://www.nuance.com/healthcare/ambient-clinical-intelligence.html) has evolved over the last few years to its latest iteration of fully-automated clinical documentation, [DAX Copilot](https://www.prnewswire.com/news-releases/nuance-announces-the-general-availability-of-dragon-ambient-experience-copilot-to-further-improve-healthcare-experiences-outcomes-and-efficiency-301939899.html).
 Where prior versions of DAX relied mostly on conversational and ambient artificial intelligence, DAX Copilot includes generative AI (i.e., the "copilot").
-DAX Copilot is also flexible.
-It can be used for virtual or in-person healthcare visits.

 Primary customers for DAX Copilot include:
 1. Hospital administration